Billing & Operations

 How often should I review stack costs?

-Build the lean stack in priority order
+Build your stack in order